commitconfirmed/npa-showcase/README.md

 sudo apt update && sudo apt install containerlab
 ```

-- (optional) Install VSCode and GIT on windows, and ensure you include GCM and linux file endings only
+- (optional) Install VSCode and GIT on windows, ensure you include GCM and linux file endings only
 - Setup GIT and GH CLI on your WSL box
 ```
 git config --global user.name "user"